-While we’re waiting for more Hawaii deals for late spring, summer and fall, here’s a chance to contemplate reasons we love Hawaii and continue to seek it out.
-After all, isn’t that why we follow Hawaii travel deals in the first place?
+While we’re waiting for more Hawaii deals for fall and into 2020, here’s another chance to contemplate reasons we love Hawaii and continue to seek it out.
+After all, isn’t that why we follow Cheap Flights to Hawaii in the first place?
 Please add your favorite things about Hawaii below.
-The list is endless!
+The list continues!
 Here are some of our most memorable experiences for you to try.

 2. Drive the Road to Hana and don’t turn back.
 That way you will end your day in Upcountry Maui.
 On Maui you can drive around most of the island while remaining near the ocean’s edge.